The iPhone X iOS 12.1.1 update is out of beta and it brings enhancements, fixes, patches, and problems to the former flagship.

-iOS 12.1.1 users are complaining about a variety of problems and we expect the list to grow as more people decide to transition their device from iOS 11 to iOS 12 and iOS 12.0 to iOS 12.0.1.
+iOS 12.1.1 users are complaining about a variety of problems and we expect the list to grow as more people decide to transition their device from iOS 11 to iOS 12 and iOS 12.0/iOS 12.0.1/iOS 12.1 to iOS 12.1.1.

-It’s difficult to predict how iOS 12.0.1 will treat your device so it’s important to get familiar with the operating system and its benefits and problems before you make the move.
+It’s difficult to predict how iOS 12.1.1 will treat your device so it’s important to get familiar with the software’s benefits and problems before you make the move.
 This walkthrough will help you do just that.

-This guide is going to take you through the most important things to know, right now, about the iPhone X iOS 12.0.1 update.
+In this guide we’ll take you through the most important things to know, right now, about the iPhone X iOS 12.1.1 update.

-iPhone X iOS 12.0.1 Impressions & Performance
+iPhone X iOS 12.1.1 Impressions & Performance

 Bluetooth and GPS are working normally.
 We've successfully connected our iPhone X to several Bluetooth devices including headphones and speakers.
 No problems there.

-We were running into Wi-Fi issues on iOS 12.0, but those problems have been resolved by iOS 12.0.1.
-Speeds are normal and we haven't noticed any dropped connections.
+We ran into Wi-Fi issues on iOS 12.0, but those problems were resolved in iOS 12.0.1.
+We haven't noticed any issues with iOS 12.1.1.

-If you want some additional feedback about the software, take a look at our list of reasons to and not to install iOS 12.0.1 today.
+As of right now, we recommend iOS 12.1.1 to most users.
+If you're feeling leery and want some additional feedback about the software, take a look at our list of reasons to and not to install iOS 12.1.1 today.

 4 Reasons Not to Install macOS Mojave & 10 Reasons You Should Install 10.14.1